meta2020/DTAsens/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# DTA Meta-analysis Sensitivity Analysis
+# DTAmetasa: Sensitivity Analysis for Publication Bias in Meta-analysis of Diagnostic Test Accuracy

 <!-- badges: start -->
 <!-- badges: end -->